-We also provide training for various organisations and individuals, on a wide range of issues surrounding sexual violence.
-To find out more about upcoming training days and bespoke training, contact us.
+We also provide training for either individuals and organisations, on a wide range of issues surrounding sexual violence.
+To find out more about upcoming training days or to ask for bespoke training, contact us.

 - Provide specialist support to women and girls who have experienced or are experiencing rape, childhood sexual abuse or any form of sexual violence.

 - Securing high quality sexual violence services for women and girls who have experienced sexual violence.

 - Raising awareness of sexual violence, its prevalence and effects.